 Types of Geothermal Heat Pumps

 GHP efficiencies have gone up dramatically.
-Some of the technology improvements include variable-speed fan motors, two-stage compressors and advanced controls.
+Some of the technology improvements include variable-speed fan motors, variable speed or two-stage compressors and advanced controls.
 These all have led to increased comfort, better de-humidification and quiet operation.

 There are four basic types of ground loop systems.
 Three of these—horizontal, vertical, and pond/lake—are closed-loop systems.
 The fourth type of system is the open-loop option.
 Which one of these is best depends on the climate, soil conditions, available land, and local installation costs at the site.
 All of these approaches can be used for residential and commercial building applications.